cpaxton/hab_stretch/README.md

 ## Stretch Model for Habitat

+Want a lot of robots?

 ![](./imgs/pile_of_stretches.png)

+Above: graphic showing the Stretch placed many times in habitat2.

 ![](./imgs/simplified.png)

 This repo was modified to make it easier to use for large scale data collection in Habitat2.